 SERDES Register Read or Write

-Script - Runs Read/Write commands to access the SERDES control/status register map using a script.
-Enter the full pathname for the script location or click the browse button to navigate to your script file.
+Script - Runs your MSS Read/Write using a script.
+Enter the full pathname for the script location or click the Browse button to navigate to your script file.
 Click Execute to run the script.

-Figure 176 · Debug SERDES - Configuration
+Figure 174 · Debug SERDES - Configuration